Home · Blog · DeFi & Trading · · Updated Nov 24, 2025 · 5 min read

 4. Yield and Liquidity Farming

-Liquidity providers earn passive income by contributing tokens to DEX pools.
+Liquidity providers earn rewards by adding asset pairs to pools.

 5. Bridges and Interoperability